Pre-professional training for dancers ages 8-18

 Online schools such as Laurel Springs School offer pre-professional dancers who are still in high school the flexibility they need to achieve academic success without sacrificing hours spent training for a career in dance.
 We have chosen to partner with Laurel Springs School because they allow students and their families to set their own graduation goal, and will work with you to ensure you meet each deadline while being mindful of your requirements as an aspiring professional dancer.
 To learn more about Laurel Springs School, visit their website or contact us at school@nashvilleballet.com.
 Brochures and additional information is available upon request.

-To enroll in Laurel Springs School, please contact Laurel Springs School directly at 484-653-3445 and make sure to mention that you are a student at School of Nashville Ballet.
+To enroll in Laurel Springs School, please contact Laurel Springs School directly at 484-653-3445.
+Make sure to mention that you are a student at School of Nashville Ballet!

 Enrollment and Tuition Policy